|Day One main activities||Meet up in Korla, explore Korla's Old Quarter.|

 Close by to Kuqa is the ruined city of Subashi, where we'll see the remains of a huge Buddhist temple.
 When Xuanzang passed through, he was so impressed he stayed for two months!
 The use of the site peaked between the sixth and eighth centuries, at which time it was home to more than 10,000.
 The temple was sacked during war in the ninth century, and never really recovered, especially as the influence of Islam grew in this area during the time of the Uyghur Kingdom.

 Not far from Subashi is an area with some excellent scenery.
-We'll set up camp at the Baicheng Landform, and will do some hiking there as well as in the Dakziliya ‘Grand Canyon’.
+We’ll do some hiking there on the way to the Dakziliya ‘Grand Canyon’.

 In Uyghur, Aksu means ‘White Water’, and a big river nearby is likely the reason for this name.
 During the Han Dynasty, and until the early Tang Dynasty, it was known as Kumo, and described as a kingdom.
 It's sited at a fork in the Silk Road, with a section that crosses the mountains to get to the Ili River splitting from the main line of the northern Silk Road that skirts the top of the Tarim Basin.